 Arts Funding

-The window to apply for 2026 Cork City Council Arts Funding will close on 20th November 2025 at 4pm.
+The window to apply for 2026 Cork City Council Arts Funding closed on 20th November 2025 at 4pm.

 Applications are online only.